Pitching a metadata catalog is almost always reasonable: if people could just find the right data, everything would get better.

 People do not ignore governance because they hate rules.
 They ignore governance because the correct path is slower than the path that works.

-It should make ownership obvious.
+A good catalog shortens the correct path and should make ownership obvious.
 It should make access constraints visible before someone builds on data they cannot use.
 It should make certified definitions easy to choose and uncertified ones appropriately suspicious.
 It should connect the person asking the question to the person who knows the trap.

 Evaluate catalogs against jobs, not features